Terms of Service

 In addition to the terms defined elsewhere in these Terms of Service, capitalized terms will have the meanings indicated below, whether in the singular or plural.

-Admin: means the wallet or multisignature contract (Gnosis Safe) that possesses ultimate administrative control over the Protocol's smart contracts, including the ability to upgrade contracts, configure protocol-wide fees, and whitelist assets.
+Admin:means the wallet or multisignature contract (Gnosis Safe) that possesses ultimate administrative control over the Protocol's smart contracts, including the ability to upgrade contracts, configure protocol-wide fees, and whitelist assets.
+The Admin exercises no discretion over vault portfolio allocation, Strategist advisory Portfolio Intents, or Manager commercial terms for any specific Vault.

-App: means the front-end web application or interface hosted by the Protocol, used to interact with the Smart Contracts.
+App: means the front-end web application at app.orionfinance.ai used to interact with the Smart Contracts.

 Batch: means a collection of individual User Intents (deposits, withdrawals, portfolio rebalances) aggregated by the Protocol over a specific period or block range to be executed as a single collective transaction or set of transactions.